All Aces Poker

 Jacks or Better 1 2 3 4 5

-As we can see from the paytable, the game pays a generous amount to those who get four Aces but it also offers bonus payouts for any Four of a Kind hand.
-In the standard Jacks or Better, this combination pays 25:1, whereas here, players receive 50:1 or 100:1, depending on the cards that form the hand.
+As shown in the paytable, the game rewards players handsomely for landing four Aces, and it also offers bonus payouts for any Four of a Kind hand.
+In standard Jacks or Better, this combination pays 25:1, whereas here players receive 50:1 or 100:1, depending on the cards that form the hand.

-It should be noted, however, that the payout for 2 Pair is lower than usual and it equals the one for having Jacks or Better.
-Also, instead of paying 9 and 6 times the bet for Full House and Flush, All Aces Poker offers payouts of only 7 and 5 times the stake for getting these hands.
+It should be noted, however, that the payout for 2 Pair is lower than usual and is equal to that for Jacks or Better.
+Additionally, instead of paying nine and six times the bet for a Full House and a Flush, respectively, All Aces Poker offers payouts of only seven and five times the stake.

 Conclusion

-Microgaming’s All Aces Poker is a simple and rewarding game, suitable for both experienced players and complete novices.
-Despite the lower payouts for certain hands, it has an exceptionally high RTP at 99.92%.
+Microgaming’s All Aces Poker is a straightforward yet rewarding game, suitable for both seasoned players and complete novices.
+Despite the reduced payouts for certain hands, it boasts an exceptionally high RTP of 99.92%.

 BonusInsider is a leading informational website that provides reviews of the latest casino, sports betting, and bingo bonuses.
 We also list guides on how to play some of the most popular casino games including roulette, slots, blackjack, video poker, live dealers.